tenzir/threatbus/plugins/apps/threatbus_zmq/README.md

 ### Pub/Sub via ZeroMQ

-Once an app has subscribed to a certain Threat Bus topic using the `manage` endpoint of the zmq-app plugin, it gets a unique, random `p2p_topic` (see above).
+Once an app has subscribed to a certain Threat Bus topic using the `manage` endpoint of the zmq plugin, it gets a unique, random `p2p_topic` (see above).
 The `p2p_topic` differs from the subscribed Threat Bus topic.
-The zmq-app plugin uses only the `p2p_topic` to publish messages to subscribers.
+The zmq plugin uses only the `p2p_topic` to publish messages to subscribers.
 Messages are either STIX-2 Indicators and Sightings or are of the types specified in [`threatbus.data`](https://github.com/tenzir/threatbus/blob/master/threatbus/data.py), i.e., `SnapshotRequest`, and `SnapshotEnvelope`.

 ZeroMQ uses [prefix matching](https://zeromq.org/socket-api/#topics) for pub/sub
 connections.
-The zmq-app plugin leverages this feature to indicate the type of each sent message to the subscriber.
+The zmq plugin leverages this feature to indicate the type of each sent message to the subscriber.
 Hence, an app can simply match the topic suffix to determine the message type.